Did You Know? SB 721 and AB 2579 - California’s Balcony Inspection Law (2025 Update)

 What is SB 721?

 SB 721 requires the inspection of wooden exterior elevated elements, such as decks, balconies, stairways, and walkways, in multifamily buildings with three or more units.
 These elements must be inspected for structural integrity and waterproofing issues to prevent future tragedies.
-The bill mandates that the initial inspection be completed by January 1, 2025, with subsequent inspections occurring every six years.
+The bill mandated that the initial inspection be completed by January 1, 2025, with subsequent inspections occurring every six years.
+However, on September 28, 2024, AB2579 was signed into law, extending the deadline for compliance to January 1, 2026.

 Buildings Affected